Standing Up For Your Family And Other Loved Ones

 At The Donahey Law Firm, we strive to protect those who are not able to protect themselves.
 We are aware of the sensitive nature of these cases and will provide the best possible representation in a dignified, cost-effective, and professional manner.
 We have been helping victims and families for more than 40 years.

-If you or a loved one has been injured, abused or neglected in a nursing home, please contact us to schedule a free initial consultation with one of our experienced Ohio nursing home abuse lawyers.
+If you or a loved one has been injured, abused or neglected in a nursing home, please contact us to schedule a free initial consultation with one of our experienced Columbus nursing home abuse lawyers.